**Please note, we are not the Towers Jail, if you are looking for the status of an inmate, call (602) 876-0322

 You will need to complete a form in the lobby before visiting your inmate.
 Be sure to use the real, legal name of the person you are visiting.
 Nicknames, slang, and gang symbols will not be permitted.
 If you know the booking number of your inmate, include that information as well.

 If you or the person you are visiting would like to speak with a lawyer about a case, please give us a call (or email) at (602) 307-0808 to schedule a free case review.
-David Michael Cantor is a Certified Criminal Law Specialist in Arizona and the Law Offices of David Michael Cantor is an AV rated law firm by Martindale-Hubbell.
+David Michael Cantor is a Certified Criminal Law Specialist in Arizona and DM Cantor is an AV rated law firm by Martindale-Hubbell.